 You’re never too old to become a superstar.
 Just look at Alexander Hamilton: One of the United States' Founding Fathers, born in the 1850s, is more famous than ever thanks to the Broadway musical inspired by his remarkable life—its filmed version, featuring the original cast, is now streaming on Disney+.
 Want to learn even more about one of New York's most influential political figures?
 You can have a Hamilton experience at these A-Ham-related sites around his beloved adopted home of New York State.
-Remember to stay as local as possible and keep six feet apart from others not in your household and bring a mask or face covering to wear when it’s not possible to maintain social distancing, and call ahead or check websites and social media to make sure attractions are open and available.
+Remember to stay as local as possible and keep six feet apart from others not in your party and wear a mask or face covering.
+Call ahead and check websites and social media to make sure attractions are open and available.
 Be advised that New York has a travel advisory in effect, which requires travelers from non-contiguous states to quarantine for 14 days upon entering New York State.
 Travelers may undergo COVID testing to test out.
 For more details, see the guidelines for the travel advisory here.
 Most attractions are operating with capacity restrictions and require advance ticketing or reservations, so plan before you go.

 Hamilton Grange National Memorial

 Hamilton was born in the tiny Caribbean island Nevis (fun fact: He’s the only founding father born outside of the colonies), but after he moved to New York he never looked back.
 His family home in New York City is now maintained by the Parks Department open to the public.